How I Got Here

 I am in the process of setting up an online shop.
 Phew.
 So much to learn..

-* the book featured is Handmade Marketplace by Kari Chapin and can be found here.
+* the book featured is Handmade Marketplace by Kari Chapin and click here for a link to purchase the second edition of her ebook.

 Until next time –